 Unexpectedly high shipping rates is one of the main reasons that people abandon their shopping carts.
 If you’re noticing a large number of abandoned checkouts, you may need to rethink your shipping rate strategy.

 If you use Shopify, you can set up automatic emails to be sent to customers after they have abandoned their checkout.
-You can also set up an automated email sequence by connecting your Shopify store to Mailchimp – this article explains how to create an abandoned cart series in Mailchimp.
+You can also set up an automated email sequence by connecting your Shopify store to Klaviyo.

 An abandoned cart email campaign is just one of many advanced email marketing techniques you can use to level up your e-commerce strategy.
-We also offer advanced Mailchimp setup services for Shopify, including setting up an ecommerce automation such as abandoned cart, purchase follow up, and/or re-engagement campaigns.
+We also offer advanced Klaviyo setup services for Shopify, including setting up ecommerce automation such as abandoned carts, purchase follow-up, and/or re-engagement campaigns.

 If you’re ready to make more sales on Shopify, get our rates and details about working with us.

 Newsletter Sign Up

 We write a new email each week to help you grow your business.